 According to GEI's FSR (2025), there is an existing sanitary sewer and watermain (in addition to a wastewater treatment plan (WWTP)) that would each be extended to service the lands.
-The Street B right-of-way connection would be located off of St. David Street N (Highway No. 6) and an additional connection of the north property to Highway No. 6 would be present at Street G. Grading has been designed to match the Street B entrance elevation and property boundaries along the north, south, east and west portions of the site (GEI, 2025).
+The Street B right-of-way connection would be located off of St. David Street N (Highway No. 6).
+Grading has been designed to match the Street B entrance elevation and property boundaries along the north, south, east and west portions of the site (GEI, 2025).

-In terms of stormwater management, existing conditions on the north lands modelled by GEI (2025) include eight (8) drainage catchments (100, 200, 300, 400, 500, 600, 700 and 800):
+In terms of stormwater management, existing conditions on the south lands modelled by GEI (2025) include three (3) drainage catchments (10, 30 and 40):